ClawCloud/Run-Template/template/freshrss/README.md

 A: All FreshRSS data is stored in the `/config` directory.
 Ensure this directory is backed up regularly.

 **Q: How do I add extension plugins?**
-A: Log in as an admin and navigate to "Extension Management" to install official or third-party extensions.
+A: Log in as an admin and navigate to "Extension Management" to install official or third-party extensions, and your Extension will be stored in the `/config/app/www/extensions`.

 ## Support and Feedback